nicola144/personal_site/content/about.md

 ### News

+- I will present a poster about our (ongoing) work on particle filters at the [5th Workshop on Sequential Monte Carlo methods](https://smc2022.webs.tsc.uc3m.es/) in Madrid.
 - I recently gave a talk at the [Causal Inference Interest Group (CIIG)](https://neildhir.github.io/ciig/) at the Alan Turing Institute.